Panshul-Jindal/BigBookSmallProjectsPython/README.md

+# Learning Python

-#All 79-80 Python Projects from the book "BigBookSmallProjectsPython"
+All 79-80 Python Projects from the book "BigBookSmallProjectsPython"